BIET-B-TECH-C-S-E-2021-25/Rail-Saathi/README.md

 ## Technologies Used

 - **Backend**: Flask (Python)
-- **Database**: MySQL with SQLAlchemy ORM
+- **Database**: SQLite with SQLAlchemy ORM
 - **Frontend**: HTML, CSS, JavaScript
 - **AI Model**: Machine learning algorithms for seat suggestions
-- **Deployment**:
+- **Deployment**: Render, Heroku

 ---

 ## Python Version

-This project uses **Python 3.12.6**.
+This project uses **Python 3.13.0**.
 Please ensure that you are using this version when setting up the project locally or when deploying it.
-The `runtime.txt` file in the project specifies this version for deployment on Render.
+The `render.yaml` file in the project specifies this version for deployment on Render.

 ---